Seasick-Turtle/100-Days-of-Code/README.md

 * Taking it slow for New Year's Eve
 * Did have an hour to commit to the FCC course and note taking
 * Read more about 'this' and closures/scope to get a deeper understanding, approx ~40 pages

+### Day 29:

+* Put time into working on/taking notes in the FCC course
+* Made additional progress with challenge 11, reconfigured footer & fixed order of elements, reworking grid template
+* Read another chapter in YDKJS